PaaaulZ/PhotoViewerOutOfMemoryNoMore/README.md

 4) Patch the dll.
 5) Copy back the dll.

+I suggest patching both the x86 and x64 dll, most of the times Windows uses the x86 one even if you are in a x64 environment.
+Sometimes the antivirus flags SigScanner but it's a false positive so please add it to the exclusions list, maybe one day I'll rework it and will include it in the VB.NET project to fix this.

-NOTE: You must compile the SigScanner for x86 or else it will crash
+IMPORTANT: You must compile the SigScanner for x86 or else it will crash

 # How does it work?